 Sung-joon (Max) Min, Ph.D.

-Max Min Ph.D., Chief Statistician, holds Associate Professor appointment at University of Colorado’s Department of Medicine and School of Public Health while providing specialized statistical expertise to the Providigm team.
+Max Min Ph.D., Chief Statistician, has a faculty appointment as Associate Professor of Medicine at the University of Colorado Anschutz Medical Campus while providing specialized statistical expertise to the Providigm team.

 Quality Indicator Survey (QIS)

 Funding Agency: Centers for Medicare and Medicaid Services (2007-2012)

 Design, evaluation, and refinement of State Survey Agency and Regional Office Implementation methods for QIS, and certification of QIS Trainers

 Funding Agency: Ministry of Health and Long Term Care (MOH), Ontario, Canada (2008-2013)